 We regulate the air, water, and hazardous waste activities at the WestRock pulp and paper mill in Tacoma.

-We invite you to comment on the Tacoma WestRock pulp and paper mill's proposed wood chip screening project Notice of Construction (NOC) Order and State Environmental Policy Act (SEPA) Determination of Nonsignificance (DNS).
+We invite you to comment on the Tacoma WestRock pulp and paper mill's proposed Power Boiler #6 steam limit project Notice of Construction (NOC) air quality order and State Environmental Policy Act (SEPA) Mitigated Determination of Nonsignificance (MDNS).

-Because this equipment releases air pollution, we must issue a Notice of Construction (NOC) Order before construction can take place.
-The order puts limits on the amount of air pollution the wood chip conveyor system can release.
+Because this action allows air pollution, we must issue a Notice of Construction (NOC) Order before construction can take place.